 Where do you buy your clothes?

 I’m a high street girl all the way – my go-to shop I couldn’t live without is Asos.
 You may notice about 99% of outfits feature at least one item from there!
-I also shop a lot at Marks & Spencer, Zalando, Topshop, New Look, La Redoute and Accessorize.
-Buying vintage from eBay is also a favourite place for me to go when I’m looking for either dresses or something more unique.
+I also shop a lot at Mango, French Connection, & Other Stories, Marks & Spencer, La Redoute and Accessorize.
+Buying vintage from eBay and Etsy are also favourite places for me to go when I’m looking for either dresses or something more unique.

 What colour do you dye your hair?